OlegMishin/A1200_8MB_FASTRAM/README.md

 8MB FastRAM expansion for Amiga 1200 (with RTC).

 Complete 5V design using Microchip ATF1508 CPLD.
-Source code based on "Amiga 600 8 megabytes fastRAM board": http://lvd.nedopc.com/Projects/a600_8mb/index.html
+Source code based on "Amiga 600 8 megabytes fastRAM board": http://lvd.nedopc.com/Projects/a600_8mb/index.html and some other sources I forgot :)

 An aim of this design is to learn Verilog and 68k CPU.
+So the pcb has a TEST connector for debug and future expansion.

 Firmware: